andrenog/LIB-Leaching-Toolkit/readme.md

 This method provides ready-to-run executables for Windows and Linux.

-  * Download the appropriate executable for your operating system from the [**Releases Page**](https://www.google.com/search?q=%5Blink-to-your-github-or-zenodo-releases-page%5D).
+  * Download the appropriate executable for your operating system from the **Releases** page.
   * No installation is required.
 Simply run the downloaded file.

 **2. From Source Code**